• Skip to main content

 According to RICS surveyors, a link detached property or house is a term given to residential units that share no common walls with another house or dwelling.
 They are, however, typically linked together by a garage.

-A link detached house can also be a house that is linked by a garage plus a first-floor room above.
-These are much more like semi-detached houses than detached.
+A link-detached house can also be a house that is linked by a garage plus a first-floor room above.
+These are much more like semi-detached houses than detached houses.

-Semi-detached houses can be link semi-detached in some cases.
-A link semi-detached house is a semi-detached house linked to another semi-detached house by a garage.
-Bungalows can also be link detached.
-A link detached bungalow is a bungalow linked to another bungalow by a garage.
+Semi-detached houses can be link-semi-detached in some cases.
+A link-semi-detached house is a semi-detached house linked to another by a garage.
+Bungalows can also be link-detached.
+A link-detached bungalow is a bungalow linked to another by a garage.

-Link detached houses were particularly popular between the 1960s and 1990s.
-Builders built linked detached houses to save on land, fit more houses onto a site, reduce building costs and make prices more affordable.
+Link-detached houses were most popular between the 1960s and 1990s.
+Builders built linked detached houses to save on land and fit more onto a site, reduce building costs and make prices more affordable.

 Quick Links